stazizov/proton.dias/README.md

         <br>
         <br>
         <a style="text-align: center; color: rgb(68,124,132);">
             The solution was to build "smart" search engine for "supplier portal".
-We implemented website with autocorrection/autocompletion/detection of wrong keyboard layout with search engine based on ruBERT and td-idf
+We implemented website with autocorrection/autocompletion/detection of wrong keyboard layout with search engine based on ruBERT.
         </a>
     </li>
 </ul>